 The Magda plants are very productive.
 It produces plenty of fruit in 50 days.
 However, you should collect only some of them at a time to ensure that the vines are always in good condition.

 6. Zucchini Flowers

-I have been talking a lot about zucchini fruit.
+I have been talking a lot about this tasty Z-something fruit.
 But what about the flowers?
 Is it edible?
 My answer is a huge “Yes.”
 Not only is it edible, but its squash-like taste is also amazingly delicious.